hoff2/hoff2.github.io/_posts/2020-12-14-sql-and-nosql.md

 But yeah, this is the hegemony that birthed the NoSQL meme.
 Some tech companies were getting big doing some innovative stuff and found themselves reaching performance and scale needs that relational databases weren't up for.
-Being pretty good at a lot of things sometimes leaves you coming up short where high performance is needed for use cases that were rarer when something was initially designed.
+Being pretty good at a lot of things sometimes leaves you coming up short on very specific things, especially things that were rarer when the system was initially designed.
 Everything's a trade-off.
 Demand increased for distributed and parallel computing to handle high load, and relational databases often weren't the best at scaling out.
 Replication exists but it's pretty meh, and sharding is